PHI of Sacred Heart Rehabilitation Center Patients Exposed Due to Phishing Attack

-Sacred Heart Rehabilitation Center in Memphis, MI provides substance abuse treatment and care services for HIV/AIDS patients.
+Sacred Heart Rehabilitation Center in Memphis, MI, provides substance abuse treatment and care services for HIV/AIDS patients.
 The center found out that an unauthorized person gained access to an employee’s email account after the employee responded to a phishing email.

-The email-related breach happened from April 5 to April 7, 2018.
-It is uncertain when the rehabilitation center detected the phishing attack.
-But as per the findings of the breach investigators, the account contained certain protected health information (PHI) of patients.
-So, the people whose PHI was potentially compromised received breach notification letters on January 9, 2018.
+The email-related breach occurred from April 5 to April 7, 2018.
+It is not clear when the rehabilitation center detected the phishing attack, but when a breach was identified, rapid action was taken to block access to the compromised accounts and a breach investigation was launched.
+But as per the findings of the breach investigators, the compromised account contained the protected health information (PHI) of certain patients.
+The compromised account contained information such as patients’ names, Social Security numbers, home addresses, diagnoses, treatment data and health insurance details.
+Breach notifications were sent to affected individuals on January 9, 2018.